HaoRecog/MLP-Database/README.md

 By Gee-Sern Hsu , Si-De Zeng , Chun-Wei Chiu , Sheng-Luen Chung

-To better handle complicated backgrounds, we study the case with motorcycle detection as a preprocessing step so that the search area for the license plate can be better constrained, and compare its performance with the case without this preprocessing.
-For an extensive study on the performance, we have made the NTUST Motorcycle License Plate database which contains 2120 images collected from different scenes and weather conditions.
+NTUST Motorcycle License Plate database which contains 2120 images collected from different scenes and weather conditions.
 It reveals a wide scope of variation on viewing angle, size and illumination condition.

-We hope that the Motorcycle license plate (MLP) database could revolutionized the landscape of heart rate detection research.
+We hope that the MLP database could revolutionized the landscape of heart rate detection research.
 A detailed introduction of MLP can be found in the [paper](https://ieeexplore.ieee.org/document/7169772).

 Here are some examples from the dataset.